koopthekoopa/wii-ipl/CONTRIBUTING.md

 ### Header guards

 Despite the compiler that this project uses (CodeWarrior) has support for `#pragma once`, please use the standard way for header guards.
+This is to help readability.

 ```cpp
 #ifndef {LIBRARY}_{NAME}_H